Update – we played with beads at the most recent braiding get-together and made actual FB’s! (finished bracelets)

 In the lowest bracelet, only the 2-hole beads link the two halves of the divided braid into an overall flat bracelet.
 The strands themselves don’t cross from one side of the bracelet to the other.
 (These are “super-duo” seed beads – they are a sort of a lumpy diamond shape with a hole through each end.)

 The bracelet above it with two-hole turquoise ‘brick’ beads was made in a similar way, but with flat braiding moves, rather than “divided” moves.
 In that braid, the beads connect the two outer edges of what would be a flat braid, so the overall shape of the bracelet ends up as a semi-open hollow tube, with beads lying like little bridges across the gap.
-(2-hole bricks are 5 or 6mm long, but still classified as seed beads.)
+This was a flat “letterbraid-type” braid of many loop transfers, but the basic idea would work with flat double or ‘square’-type braids as well.
+(2-hole brick beads are 5 or 6mm long, but still classified as seed beads.)

 [update: these two bracelet types can be made with regular one-hole beads as well, as long as they are mounted onto whole loops.
 At our recent braiding meet-up, 2 braiders used single-hole beads in this way – linking two sections of a divided braid together into a flat bracelet, as in the lowest bracelet in the photo above.]